cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

     - monitoring_service
 ```

-Execute on each node **sequentially** (i.e. do not start installing next manager unless the previous has been successfully installed):
+Execute on each node **sequentially** (i.e. do not start installing next instance unless the previous has been successfully installed):
 ```bash
 cfy_manager install [--private-ip <PRIVATE_IP>] [--public-ip <PUBLIC_IP>] [-v]
 ```

-On one node, verify that everything looks healthy with: `cfy_manager dbs list` .
+After installing all nodes, On one node verify that everything looks healthy with: `cfy_manager dbs list` .

 Example:
 ```yaml